 Adult trout abundance was annually estimated during spawning in Red Rock Creek by adding the number of fish 1) harvested by anglers, 2) removed at the fish weir, and 3) remaining in the system.
 Adult trout were experimentally removed from Red Rock Creek by culling fish at the weir (2013-2016) and liberalized angler harvest (2013-2017) to generate an adequately broad range of trout abundances to test this hypothesis.
 Number of fish harvested by anglers was estimated from catch cards corrected for non-reporting (Warren and Jaeger 2017).
-Cutthroat trout captured at the weir were sexed, length (\pm 1 mm) and weight (\pm 1 g) recorded, uniquely marked with a floy tag and released upstream of the trap.
-Cutthroat trout subsequently captured by electrofishing were enumerated, floy-tags recorded, and released.
-The number of trout, marked and unmarked, encountered during electrofishing was recorded and used to estimate detection probability (i.e., capture efficiency, $\frac{m}{n}$, where m is the number of marked trout recaptured electrofishing and n is the number of trout marked at the weir).
-The number of trout remaining within Red Rock Creek was estimated as $\frac{T}{p}$, where T is the number of trout captured electrofishing and p is detection probability.
-Total trout within the spawning run, and Upper Red Rock Lake the prior winter, was then estimated as remaining trout
+Cutthroat trout captured at the weir were sexed, length (± 1 mm) and weight (± 1 g) recorded, uniquely marked with a floy tag and released upstream of the trap (2013-2017).
+Initial marking occurred in April; trout, marked and unmarked, encountered during electrofishing in May were recorded and used to estimate detection probability ($p = \frac{m}{n}$, where n is the number of trout marked in April and m is the number of marked trout recaptured in May).
+The number of trout remaining within Red Rock Creek was estimated as $\frac{T}{p}$, where T is the number of trout captured in May.
+Beginning in 2018, cutthroat trout abundance was estimated via two-pass electrofishing and the Chapman method.